 The Atoner: He quit Cerberus after the events of Overlord and is more than willing to help Shepard to defeat the Reapers in Mass Effect 3.

-Heel Realization: That said, he eventually realizes the awfulness of what he did; when the Illusive Man asks him to do a second Project Overlord, Archer tells him that "if he wanted to find the devil, he need only look in the mirror."
-Subsequently, he quits Cerberus, trashes his research notes and hardware, and is among the ex-Cerberus scientists that Jacob is protecting.
-If you go so far as to screw with him or let David die or resolve the Geth issue without saving David, he commits suicide.
+Heel Realization: He eventually realizes the awfulness of what he did; when the Illusive Man asks him to do a second Project Overlord, Gavin tells him that "if he wanted to find the devil, he need only look in the mirror."
+Subsequently, he quits Cerberus, destroys his research notes and hardware, and is among the ex-Cerberus scientists that Jacob is protecting.
+If you go so far as to screw with him or let David die or resolve the geth issue without saving David, he commits suicide.

 Shoot the Shaggy Dog: His project turns into this.
-Almost everyone associated with the project killed.
-Legion reveals the majority of the Geth have no interest in another war, and Legion himself is perfecly happy to communicate voluntarily with humans.
-So in the end all the shit Archer put his brother through was pointless.
+Almost everyone associated with the project gets killed.
+Legion reveals the majority of the geth have no interest in another war, and Legion himself is perfectly happy to communicate voluntarily with humans.
+So in the end, everything that Gavin put David through was pointless.
 This is especially evident if you play the mission after recruiting Legion.

 Sympathy for the Devil: Averted.
-He fully understands why Paragon Shepard views him as a monster and admits that even he knows that nothing he ever will do can make up for what he did to his brother.
+Gavin fully understands why Paragon Shepard views him as a monster and admits that even he knows that nothing he does can make up for what he did to his brother.

 The fictional star of ''Blasto the Jellyfish Stings'", a popular hanar Exploitation Film.
 By the third game, his series has expanded to six movies, and in the Citadel DLC, in production of a seventh and pre-production of an eighth.

 The Council thought that Blasto, the first hanar SPECTRE would play by the rules.
 They were wrong.